 My favourite Georgian dish – by far – is the large dumplings called khinkali.
 This dish originated in the mountain regions of Georgia but is now served in pretty much every restaurant in the country.

 The fillings include various types of meat, cheese and potato.
-The original recipe consists of minced lamb and pork or beef and pork, with onions, chili, salt and cumin.
-Frequently broth is added to the mince and when they are cooked the juices of the mix are trapped inside the dumpling.
+The original recipe consists of minced lamb and pork or beef and pork, with onions, chilli, salt and cumin.
+Frequently broth is added to the mince – the dumpling’s exterior holds in the juices of the meat when they are cooked.

 The traditional way to eat them is by hand.
 First, bite a small hole in the dough and suck the juices to prevent the dumpling from leaking.
 The hard, doughy top of the dumpling is used to pick them up and is generally not eaten.
-Using a knife and fork to eat khinkali in Georgia is considered an insult to the chef, so roll up your sleeves and enjoy these giant dumplings!
+Don’t be tempted to use a knife and fork, as this may offend the chef – roll up your sleeves and get stuck into these giant dumplings!

 Typically, a portion of five khinkali will set you back £2-£3, and I would not recommend ordering more as you will have no space left for other dishes!